rat-pac/ratpac-two/doc/users_guide/command_interface.md

 ### 5.1.
 Key Processor Macro Commands
 Processors are controlled with a small set of macro commands:
-* `/rat/proc <ProcessorName>` (or the synonymous `/rat/proc/add <ProcessorName>`) adds the named processor to the processing chain.
+* `/rat/proc <ProcessorName>` adds the named processor to the processing chain.
 The order of these commands determines the execution order.
 Use `/rat/proclast <ProcessorName>` to place a processor after any that were specified on the command line.
 * `/rat/procset <parameter> <value>` sets a parameter on the most recently added processor. `ProcBlockManager` only allows `procset` after a successful `proc` command.
-* `/rat/proc/list` lists the configured processors in their execution order.

 It is important to note that ratpac-two is designed to be extensible, allowing users and collaborations to develop their own custom processors in C++ to address unique experimental requirements or implement new analysis algorithms.
 While the development of such custom processors is beyond the scope of the user guide, the macro commands for adding and configuring processors are designed to work uniformly with both standard and custom-developed modules.